oVirt/ovirt-site/source/feature/detailedsharedrawdisk.html.md

 The Power User Portal should allow the following operations:

-*   View shared disks for storage domain in the Data Center the user can attach/detach
+*   View shared disks for storage domain in the Data Center the power user can attach/detach
-*   attach, detach disks to VM.
+*   Attach, detach disks to VM.
+*   The power user will not have permissions to create a shared disk from the user portal.

 ### Dependencies / Related Features and Projects